(note: lyrics in italics from John Mayer's "Say.")

 They were inseparable.
 He picked up his daughter at school for him, took care of his lawn, his hunting stands, his dogs, his medicine, kept his medical "secrets", the details of his life - while he tried to eek out one more day on this earth - and in doing so, without saying a word, left an eternal imprint on the face of my child.

-It's funny.
-We'd never shared any semblance to what I considered a deep or meaningful exchange of words, barely more than a 10-minute nod to each other our whole lives.
+It's funny, we'd never shared any semblance to what I considered a deep or meaningful exchange of words, barely more than a 10-minute nod to each other our whole lives.
 We were worlds apart intellectually and philosophically.
 He frankly irritated me.
 And I'm guessing life with me as his sister-in-law was no picnic either.
 My way wasn't his way and his way wasn't mine.
 He wanted to clean guns and fish on Sundays.
 I hated those things.
 What could I possibly have in common with him?
 Not a thing.
 I looked at him strangely.
 His values.
 His hobbies.
 His interests.
 Trust me, he was, as I've come to understand, just as thrown by mine.
 But he always had a certain twinkle in his eyes when he talked to me and a barreling laugh.
 Why couldn't I have appreciated, then, that silly laugh.
-I would have given anything to hear it - and his grumpiness - again.
+I would give anything to hear it - and his grumpiness - again.

 As the time passed and he grew weaker, I began to see a profound change in my son.
 Besides the "If you don't get your act together I'm gonna kick your ass" speeches (one of Dee's favorite phrases) that most assuredly occurred in that pickup truck late on more than one occasion, the man who could not speak could say more with one kick-pants look than all my mother-nagging speeches had ever done.